ejbs/define-json-expander/README.md

 =====================

 Small 'library' for writing simple interfaces between JSON files and CLOS.
-The `define-json-expander' macro creates both a CLOS-class and a decoder function named DECODE-* where * = name for simple use. define-json-expander is supposed to be used in tandem with cl-json as its decode-functions expects cl-json list-decoded JSON output as input.
+The `define-json-expander' macro creates both a CLOS-class and a decoder function named DECODE-* where * = name (this can be changed with *accessor-prefix*) for simple use. define-json-expander is supposed to be used in tandem with cl-json as its decode-functions expects cl-json list-decoded JSON output as input.

 This library is written by Johan Sjölén and is licensed under the MIT license.